MatchDiffusion:

 What Are Match-Cuts?

 A Match-Cut is a film editing technique where two shots are seamlessly connected by matching their visual, structural, or conceptual elements.
 These cuts guide the viewer’s attention and create a smooth transition while maintaining narrative or aesthetic coherence.
 Match-Cuts are often used to highlight symbolic relationships or temporal continuity between scenes.
+For more Match-Cuts' examples visit the website: https://eyecannndy.com/technique/match-cut.

-Match-Cuts from So Not Worth It (TV series)
+Match-Cut from So Not Worth It (TV series)

 MatchDiffusion